torognes/inf9380/cloud/elasticluster_part2.md

 ## 1. On the admin-server: Create an Elasticluster configuration file for the cluster

-Download this file https://raw.githubusercontent.com/torognes/inf9380/master/cloud/elasticluster.config and edit the parts indicated in the file
+Download a semi-ready elasticluster config file and edit the parts indicated in the file:

 ```
 cd $HOME